AMBarbosa/ecotrends/README.md

 #> 4 1981  pet_1981 24.07393 26.34771 21.92923 24.11695 1.8040937
 #> 5 1981   ws_1981 14.86521 15.61749 18.10053 16.19441 1.3823769
 #> 6 1982 tmin_1982 34.25688 33.98315 35.31589 34.51864 0.5747116
+#> 7 1982 tmax_1982  0.00000  0.00000  0.00000  0.00000 0.0000000
+#> 8 1982  ppt_1982 27.68860 30.90411 28.70352 29.09874 1.3421438
 ```

-Note that the output plot currently does not reflect the deviations
+Note that the output plot does not reflect the deviations around the
-around the mean importance of each variable each year (see this value in
+mean importance of each variable each year (see this value in the output
-the output table); and that the plot may become too crowded if there are
+table); and that the plot may become too crowded if there are many
-many variables or if their importances overlap.
-Note also that
+variables or if their importances overlap.
+Note also that **“variable
-**“variable importance” is a vague concept** which can be measured in
+importance” is a vague concept** which can be measured in several
-several different ways, with potentially varying results!
+different ways, with potentially varying results!

 Let’s now **compute the model predictions** for each year, optionally
 delimiting them to the modelled region (though you can predict on a